Salkantay Trek Glamping Sky Lodge

 Looking for an unforgettable way to trek to Machu Picchu?
 The Salkantay Trek Glamping Sky Lodge is the top choice for adventurers who crave the classic Salkantay experience—with a twist of luxury.
 Swap traditional camping for cozy, eco-friendly domes and enjoy a more personal journey with a small group of up to 8 travelers.

 Ever dreamed of exploring Peru in the most epic way possible? 🌟 Here’s your chance!
-Guided by a professional mountain expert, you’ll cover 60 km over 3 thrilling stages, all leading to the grand finale: the awe-inspiring Inca city of Machu Picchu.
+Guided by a professional mountain expert, you’ll cover 37 miles (60 km) over 3 thrilling stages, all leading to the grand finale: the awe-inspiring Inca city of Machu Picchu.

 Check out the full itinerary below and get ready for the adventure of a lifetime! 😊